Undergraduate Degree Programs

 Race and Ethnic Relations | ||

-Additional Social Science courses for Florida residents: 1 | 6 | |
+Additional Social Science courses for Florida students: 1 | 6 | |

 Select 6 hours from the general education course offerings.
 Social Science courses consist of the following fields: Anthropology, Economics & Business, Education, Political Science, Psychology, Sociology, Health & Wellness. | ||